dmartr/ADA-Project/README.md

 This project will use data provided by Riots Games https://developer.riotgames.com/ about League of Legends players match history, only in the EUW (Western Europe) server.
 The objectives are to develop an understanding of LoL player skill evolution over time in terms of their ability to use advanced game features (e.g., runes, masteries, etc.) as well as an understanding of the causes for dropping or continuing to play the game in the long term.

-The number of variables in a League of Legends match is huge and can be cuantitative (champions picked, item build, number of vision wards placed, gold earner per players by kills, assists or objectives...) or qualitative (team communication, teamwork, luck, connection health, ...).
+The number of variables in a League of Legends match is huge and can be cuantitative (champions picked and lanes matchups, item build, number of vision wards placed, gold earner per players by kills, assists or objectives...) or qualitative (team communication, teamwork, luck, connection health,...).
 We will only take into account the most relevant quatitative stadistics.

+In the first phase of the project we will get the data using the Riot API and peform all the Data Wrangling process necesary to then analyze the data.
+The Data retrieved will correspond to the current (2015-2016) and past season (2014-2015) of competitive matches.
+In the second phase we will analyze the data to choose the most suitable stadistics to determine a player permormance.
+Then, for this stadistics, we will choose the Machine Learning aproach that fits the data and try to predict the results.
+In the last phase, we will try to visualize the data and drive some conclusions.

 ## Data description
 Our starting point will be the IDs of a summoner of each Tier (Bronze, Silver, Gold, Platinum, Master and Challenger).
 For each one, we'll retrieve the League they're located in and we'll retrieve the IDs of every other summoner in those leagues.
 Once this is done, we'll have a pool of LoL players, balanced between all the possible Tiers.